Folasewa/Deep_Learning_with_Tensorflow/README.md

-# Azure_Data_Science_Learn
+# Introduction_to_Tensorflow__Learn
-I am currently following the Azure Data Science course on Microsoft Learn, so I will upload all the exercises completed in this repo.
+I am following the Udacity course on Deep learning with Tensorflow, so I will upload all the exercises completed in this repo.

-#First Exercise
-Design a data ingestion strategy